INTEGRATIVE KUNDALINI YOGA

 Shen = Subtle Energy, Kung = Administration

 One-on-One sessions in person or distant healing are both equally effective.
-Please reserve in advance to receive a Session Case Information PDF document via e-mail which will be used as basis for the first session.
+Please reserve in advance to receive a Session Case Information PDF document via e-mail which will be used as the basis for the first session.
 The completed document is required with a picture.
-The session will be conducted via Skype or in person if I am in your town.
+The session will be conducted via Skype or in-person if I am in your town.